jameshkramer/docs/docs/standard/linq/program-nodes.md

 >><<
 ```

-## An element with one empty text node is serialized differently from one with no text node.
+## Example: An element with one empty text node is serialized differently from one with no text node

-If an element contains only a child text node that is empty, it is serialized with the long tag syntax: `<Child></Child>`.
-If an element contains no child nodes whatsoever, it is serialized with the short tag syntax: `<Child />`.
+If an element contains only a child text node that's empty, it's serialized with the long tag syntax: `<Child></Child>`.
+If an element contains no child nodes whatsoever, it's serialized with the short tag syntax: `<Child />`.

 ```csharp
 XElement child1 = new XElement("Child1",